sefop/sefop-training-hub/roadmap.md

 ---

-### 3. Mutation Testing
+### 3. Advanced Testing Topics
-*A technique for measuring the quality of your test suite by deliberately introducing small bugs and checking whether your tests catch them*
+*Techniques for measuring and improving the quality of your test suite — beyond writing tests to understanding whether they actually work*

+#### Code Coverage
+*A metric that tracks which lines of code your tests execute — useful as a signal, dangerous as a goal*

+- 🌐 *Code Coverage Best Practices* — Google Testing Blog | [testing.googleblog.com](https://testing.googleblog.com/2020/08/code-coverage-best-practices.html): how Google thinks about coverage — what it tells you, what it doesn't, and how to avoid the common trap of optimizing for the number

+#### Mutation Testing
+*Deliberately introducing small bugs into your code to check whether your tests catch them — a stronger signal than coverage alone*

 - 🌐 *Mutation Testing* — GeeksForGeeks | [conceptual introduction](https://www.geeksforgeeks.org/software-engineering/software-testing-mutation-testing/) to the technique and its operators
 - 🌐 *PIT Mutation Testing* — [pitest.org](https://pitest.org/): the leading mutation testing tool for JVM languages, with concepts that apply across ecosystems

-> Read this after you are comfortable writing automated tests and want to know whether
-> your tests are actually catching the bugs that matter.
+> Read the coverage article first — it reframes what "enough testing" means.
+Then read
+> mutation testing to learn a concrete method for answering that question.

 ---